CiiDub/Exercism-BBEdit-Package/README.md

 - I developed this on MacOS Sonoma (14.x.x) and Sequoia (15.x.x).

 ## Installation
+### Download and install the package
+1. Go to the release section of this Github page.

+1. From the most recent release click and download a file ‘exercism_bbedit_package_vx.x.x.zip file.

+1. Unzip the download with a double click.
+That will produce a file call ‘Exercism BBEdit Package.bbpackage’.

+1. Double click the package and it will be installed.
+If it doesn’t show up in BBEdit restart it.

+### Install the project
 1. Clone the project where you like to keep projects.

 	```